Visual artist | Denmark

-Peter Brandt (DK, 1966), educated at The Royal Danish Academy of Fine Arts, Copenhagen and The Royal Institute of Art, Stockholm.
+Peter Brandt (b.
+1966) is a Danish visual artist based in Copenhagen.
+He studied at The Royal Danish Academy of Fine Arts in Copenhagen and The Royal Institute of Art in Stockholm.

 Brandt’s works is influenced by 1970s feminist body art, trauma theory, masculinity studies and art historical material.
 The (wounded) male body is Brandt’s most vital material either in

 performative photographs and video works or in the making of hand-crafted works in a wide range of materials.